-Date SMART is a supplement to SMART Girls and Passport to Manhood for Club members ages 13 to 18.
+A supplement to SMART Girls and Passport to Manhood for Club members ages 13-18.

 Through fun and easy-to-use sessions, members learn how to achieve mutually supportive relationships free of violence and abuse.
 The program also encourages youth to become community advocates for relationships that promote equality and respect while combating the attitudes and behaviors that lead to dating, sexual and domestic violence.

 NetSmartz teaches Internet safety skills through engaging multimedia activities and offline interaction with Club professionals in three age-appropriate modules: Clicky's Web World (for ages 6 to 7); NetSmartz Rules (for ages 8 to 12); and I-360 (for ages 13 to 18).

 Topics include personal safety, shopping safety and ethical use of the Internet.
 To learn more, youth ages 12 and younger can go directly to www.netsmartzkids.org; while teens, parents and Club staff can learn about Internet safety at www.netsmartz.org.
 BGCA collaborated with the National Center for Missing & Exploited Children to develop NetSmartz.
 Funded by the U.S. Department of Justice, Office of Justice Programs.